 This means that each zoom level divides the map into 4N tiles, where N is the zoom level.

-Dividing the map into sections like this is useful not only for displaying the base layer itself, but also for services that provide a significant quantity of information.
-The tile approach is used, for example, in the clusterization and hotspot layers technologies.
+Dividing the map into sections like this is useful not only for displaying the base layer itself, but also for services that provide a significant volume of information.
+The tile approach is used, for example, in the clustering and hotspot layers technologies.
 In addition, the Yandex.Maps API supports any mechanisms for dividing surfaces into sections, not necessarily as equal squares; you only need to set the rules for converting tile numbers to global pixels and back.